About

 What I Am Accountable For

 From childhood through to the age of 25, I cycled through the criminal justice system.
 I built everything described above in the years that followed.
-Later, I began making poor financial decisions, and rather than confront them directly, I made a series of more serious decisions—including trafficking drugs again—to pay down my debt.
-I am currently facing a second federal case as a result.
+Later, I began making poor financial decisions, and rather than confront them directly, I made a series of more serious decisions—including trafficking drugs again—to pay down my debt, which resulted in a second federal case.

 My decisions have reinjured those closest to me, and I acknowledge the pain I have caused will have lifelong consequences.
 I take full responsibility for that.
 I lacked a plan, a support structure, and the self-awareness to recognize destructive patterns before they repeated.
-I now track every commitment in writing, submit major decisions to people I trust before acting, and publish my reasoning on this site where anyone can examine it.
+I now track every commitment in writing and publish my reasoning on this site, where anyone can examine it.

 Where I Am Headed